UPDATED: JULY 18, 2023 | 3 MIN READ

 Is a slow water leak covered by homeowners insurance?

 Your home insurance is unlikely to cover a slow water leak in your swimming pool.
 Wear and tear or lack of maintenance often cause a slow leak, which a standard homeowners insurance policy will not cover.
-The pool owner is responsible for maintaining the pool and keeping it in good condition.
+The pool owner is responsible for maintaining and keeping the pool in good condition.

 Is a leak in your pool covered by insurance?